 Kings Broadcasting History | NHL Network Video on Nick Nickson

-In his 31st season with the Kings, Nick Nickson, the radio “Voice-of-the-Kings,” calls the action of every pre-season, regular season and post-season playoff game on KTLK AM 1150 and along the Kings Radio Network.
+In his 33rd season with the Kings, Nick Nickson, the radio “Voice-of-the-Kings,” calls the action of every pre-season, regular season and postseason playoff game on KTLK AM1150 and along the Kings Radio Network.

-A veteran with 36 years of hockey broadcasting experience totaling more than 3,100 games (including more than 2,600 with the Kings), Nickson’s smooth, fast-paced and accurate delivery of every play allows the listener to “see the game” as the action unfolds.
-As a tribute to his broadcasting excellence in January of 2009 he was inducted into the Southern California Sportscasters Hall of Fame and this past summer was inducted into the Frontier Field Walk of Fame (media) in his hometown (Rochester, New York).
+A veteran with 38 years of hockey broadcasting experience totaling more than 3,300 games (including over 2,800 with the Kings), Nickson’s smooth, fast-paced and accurate delivery of every play allows the listener to “see the game” as the action unfolds.
+As a tribute to his broadcasting excellence, in January of 2009 he was inducted into the Southern California Sports Broadcasters Hall of Fame, and in 2011 he was inducted into the Frontier Field Walk of Fame (media) in his hometown (Rochester, New York).

 In addition to his Kings broadcasting duties he has also called regular season and playoff games for the NHL Radio Network.
-In the Spring of 2009 he covered the World Championship for NBC Universal Sports.
+In the spring of 2009 he covered the World Championship for NBC Universal Sports.
 He has been instrumental in developing and maintaining the Kings Radio Network while assisting the Kings Communications department in writing and editing the annual media guide.
 He is also involved in the Kings Care Foundation and Kings Alumni Association and has written more than 180 stories and articles on the NHL and the Kings.
 His work can be read in the club’s Royal Reign magazine.
-Nick is a member of the Southern California Sports Broadcasters Association and the National Hockey League Broadcasters Association, and for seven summers (1983-89) baseball fans may remember his voice as the public address announcer at Dodger Stadium.
+Nickson is a member of the Southern California Sports Broadcasters and the National Hockey League Broadcasters Association, and for seven summers (1983-89) baseball fans may remember his voice as the Public Address Announcer at Dodger Stadium.

 His broadcasting career began during the 1975-76 season as the voice of the Rochester Americans (AHL) before joining the New Haven Nighthawks (AHL) in 1977.
 He spent four seasons (1977-81) calling the action for the Nighthawks before his association with the Kings began.

 Nick and his wife, Carolyn, reside in Santa Clarita and have two sons, Nicholas (married to Alexandra) and Timothy.
-The couple also has one grandson, Casey.
+The couple also has two grandchildren, Casey and Avery.